pss959/showkeybindings/README.md

 # Showkeybindings

-Showkeybindings is a Python script that displays a Gtk window showing all keybindings specified in the Gnome gsettings configuration.
+Showkeybindings is a Python script that displays a Gtk window showing all keybindings (aka keyboard shortcuts) specified in the Gnome gsettings configuration.
 The bindings can be sorted by any column and are searchable.

 ## Dependencies